Skip to contents

 #> i Need to run with the source intact to parse comments

-You can see that it takes a full dose cycle to reach the true complex steady state dosing.
+It takes a full dose cycle to reach the true complex steady-state.

 #> i parameter labels from comments are typically ignored in non-interactive mode